Kaltsoon/data-management-and-databases/slidev/09-logical-database-design.md

 - To transform a conceptual schema into a relational database schema, we might need **additional relations** to establish specific relationships
 - We create the relations in the following manner:
   - For **each entity type**, we create a relation that includes all simple (single-value) attributes of the entity
-  - For **many-to-many relationship types** ("..*" on both sides of the relationship), we create a **"bridge relation"** to represent the relationship
+  - For **many-to-many relationship types** ("..\*" on both sides of the relationship), we create a **"bridge relation"** to represent the relationship
   - For **multi-valued attributes**, we create a new relation to represent the multi-valued attribute.
-For example, a person may have several phone numbers, but multi-valued attributes are not allow in relations
+For example, a person may have several phone numbers, but multi-valued attributes are not allowed in relations

 ---